nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Function:** Mark students as present or absent for a specified class.

-**Format:** `mark INDEX/ALL ATTENDANCE c/CLASS`
+**Format:** `mark INDEX/ALL STATUS c/CLASS`

-*`INDEX`: You can specify the index of the student you want to mark attendance for.
+* `INDEX`: You can specify the index of the student you want to mark attendance for.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
-*`ALL`: You can mark attendance for all students currently displayed.
+* `ALL`: You can mark attendance for all students currently displayed.

-* Attendance accepts two values only: `present` and `absent`
+* Status accepts two values only: `present` and `absent`
 * :exclamation: Class names should only consist of alphanumerics, spaces, dashes and underscores!
 Using any other character will lead to your class name being **rejected**
 * Marking an **existing class** as either `present` or `absent` will **overwrite** the existing record